Asking Questions are the Key to Buying a Puppy

 I have always welcomed questions from breeders and tend to be an open book with them about my big dog experience, family and kids, and schedule.

-For example, Junior came with a 12 page puppy questionnaire when we visited him at 6 weeks old and a 17 page contract when we picked him up at 10 weeks.
-And that is not including all of the emails and messages exchanged BEFORE the visit and all that have occurred since.
+For example, Junior came with a 12-page puppy questionnaire when we visited him at 6 weeks old and a 17-page contract when we picked him up at 10 weeks.
+And that is not including all of the emails and messages exchanged BEFORE the visit and all that has occurred since.

 Remember, you aren’t buying a couch here.
 You are bringing home a new member of your family.
 Take this as seriously as I can guarantee your new puppy takes it!